-Just as its relatives, the Southern bluefin has been vastly over-fished and depleted over the last few decades.
+Just like its relatives, the Southern bluefin has been vastly over-fished and depleted over the last few decades.
 In fact, this tuna species can be regarded as the most depleted of all.

 However, recent studies suggest that the Southern bluefin stocks are slowly but surely recovering, which is a distant light at the end of the tunnel, but a light nonetheless!

-This tuna species has come very close to extinction, but recent fisheries management efforts and the ban of illegal fishing activities close to the Southern bluefin’s spawning grounds seem to bear fruit.
+This tuna species has come very close to extinction, but recent fisheries management efforts and the ban on illegal fishing activities close to the Southern bluefin’s spawning grounds seem to bear fruit.

 |Australian and Indian Ocean Stocks||Endangered|